A Treatise on Differential Geometry and its role in Relativity Theory

-Here the constant $\Lambda$ is known as cosmological constant.\\\\ {\bf Note$-$I.} $\Lambda$ was introduced by Einstein for obtaining static model of the universe.
-However, when Hubble discovered that the universe is expanding then he discarded the $\Lambda$\,-term from the field equations.\\\\ {\bf II.} In four dimension, there are 10 field equations due to the symmetric nature of the tensors involved.
+{\bf Note$-$I.} $\Lambda$ was introduced by Einstein for obtaining static model of the universe.
+However, when Hubble discovered that the universe is expanding then he discarded the $\Lambda$\,-term from the field equations.\\

+{\bf II.} In four dimension, there are 10 field equations due to the symmetric nature of the tensors involved.
 However, due to Bianchi identities there are only six independent field equations containing 10 components of the metric tensor.
 This incompleteness in determination of the metric tensor is due to the invariance of the field equations under any general co-ordinate transformation {\it i.e.} co-ordinate freedom.
-The remaining four equations are known as constraints equations.\\\\ {\bf III.} The above field equations can also be written as follows\,:\\ Contracting the above field equation with the metric tensor we get
+The remaining four equations are known as constraints equations.\\